tomMEM/Jetbot-Project/README.md

 ## 3)	Road Following: Scripts data_collection_joystick_roadfollowing.ipynb and live_demo_roadfollowing_targetdisp.ipynb
   * added Joystick drive control to data_collection to learn more about the sensitivity of steering
-  * added display of generated x y coordinates in the live_demo: so far the xy coordinates are outside of the line
+  * added display of  x y coordinates in the live_demo:

 ## 4) Adjustments
-* High CPU usage by jetpot_stats.service before 25.08.2020 if jetbot OLED display is not installed or used, new jebot Repository includes modified service
+* High CPU usage by jetpot_stats.service before 25.08.2020, if jetbot PIOLED display is not installed or used, the new /NVIDIA-AI-IOT/jebot Repository includes the modified service
 ** Solution:
 ```
 #check if jetbot_stats.service is in the folder